datacarpentry/image-processing/episodes/08-connected-components.md

 [the *Thresholding* episode](07-thresholding.md)
 by counting the pixels in the binary mask.
 But here we want to calculate the area of several objects in the labeled image.
-The skimage library provides the function `skimage.measure.regionprops` to measure the properties of labeled regions.
+The scikit-image library provides the function `skimage.measure.regionprops` to measure the properties of labeled regions.
 It returns a list of `RegionProperties` that describe each connected region in the images.
 The properties can be accessed using the attributes of the `RegionProperties` data type.
 Here we will use the properties `"area"` and `"label"`.
-You can explore the skimage documentation to learn about other properties available.
+You can explore the scikit-image documentation to learn about other properties available.

 We can get a list of areas of the labeled objects as follows: